 This Instant Pot Fluffy Rice is tender, light, and flavorful every time!
 Please keep reading to learn my fool-proof secret to cooking perfect rice in the Instant Pot.
 Ready in about 15 minutes.
 A guide to cooking different kinds of rice in the Instant Pot is included.

 Rice is one of those everyday staples I cook with my eyes closed.
 And this Instant Pot Fluffy Rice version is way easier and quicker to make.
+Rice was/is VERY important in my family.
+Seriously.
+I think it was the first thing I learned to cook.

 The love thingy for rice seems to be genetic because my kids LOVE rice.
 So, once again, I find myself making rice several times per week.

-This Instant Pot Fluffy Rice is
+This Instant Pot Rice is

 - Tender